maikelthedev/maikeldotuk.github.io/_posts/2018-02-25-today-is-my-birthday.md

 I already said from the very beginning, "I do need a lot of space and I fear this won't be enough" and I was right.
 I don't have any private space in the entire flat.
 Kitchen and living room are a single room.
 The flat is beautiful but is just not big enough for two people.

 I value my independence and freedom above everything.
 If I feel like going to the Thames at midnight to just observe the water flowing I want to be able to do so.
 I haven't been able to do that ever since I move here.
-Everything I do is observed and commented upon.
-I hate being micro-managed on my own home.

-I feel he is invading my personal space.
-I feel I can't be alone when I need to.
-And that is why I'm moving out, because I just can't continue living here so constrained.

 Some days I feel very creative and I just want to do my own thing, create a new website from scratch and dedicate the entire day to focus on it.
 When I do that I am quite passionate and I don't like interruptions, I turn my phone off, prepare a lot of coffee, forget to eat and get it all done.